uselesstechjunks/leetcode/docs/source/dsa/interview.rst

 #.
 Take care of yourself

 	#.
 Maintain motivation, confidence and mental health
 	#.
-Ensure to have other things going in life - not getting this job is good but isn't the end goal
+Ensure to have other things going in life - getting this job is good but isn't the end goal
 #.
 What kind of problems to solve?

 	#.
 2-3 days leading up to the interview